nrhevu/VHAC-track-ds/README.md

 weight-model download [here](https://huggingface.co/datasets/Rhev124/VHAC-track-ds-weight-model)

-## Reproduce Result
+## Reproduce The Result
-To reproduce result: Check `Pipeline-Road-to-The-Championship.ipynb`.
+To reproduce the result: Check the notebook `Pipeline-Road-to-The-Championship.ipynb`.
 Run the Ensemble Final session to reproduce final submission.

 ## More
 Our experiments are stored in `experimentals` path.
 Check out if you are interested.